shivannis/xandr-docs-public/xandr-docs/articles/curate/negotiate-deals-with-buyers.md

 ## Deals with Microsoft Curate buyers

-You can negotiate deals with buyers on the Xandr platform from the Partner Center.
+You can negotiate deals with buyers on the Microsoft Advertising platform from the Partner Center.

 For more information on communicating with buyers and viewing deals, see the [Partnership Details Screen - Seller View](partnership-details-screen-seller-view.md).